mit-ll/SPICY/README.md

 * protocols/SecureDNS.v (protocol impl) and protocols/Verification/SecureDNSSecure.v (correctness proof) -- describes a protocol similar in spirit to (but much simplified) Daniel Bernstein's DNSCurve for encrypted DNS.
 * protocols/AvgSalary.v and protocols/Verification/AvgSalarySecure.v -- describes a simple aggregation service, interesting because it involves more than two parties.
 * protocols/NetAuth.v and protocols/Verification/NetAuthSecure.v -- describes a network authentication protocol by a trusted third party showing an alternative way of bootstrapping trusted keys

+Finally, it may not be obvious how the protocol proofs link back to the main correctness result (`refines_could_generate`).
+Note that the protocol proofs are proofs that each protocol implementation, along with its starting state (pre-shared keys, channels, etc.) conforms to a module type (`AutomatedSafeProtocolSS`).
+That module type is enough to link the proofs to the overall safety result.
+If you look in `src/ModelCheck/SilentStepElimination`, you find towards the end that protocols implementing `AutomatedSafeProtocolSS` can be proven to demonstrate `protocol_with_adversary_could_generate_spec`, which states the same trace inclusion condition as the main result.

 ## Setup